A twist on the classic salty dog, we added hibiscus syrup!

 We added a splash of lemon juice to give just a hint of brightness that gave a hit of sourness that brought the Hibiscus Salty Dog right into balance.
-A salt rim on the glass gives a nice salty edge and helps the drink live up to its name!
+A Maldon Sea Salt rim on the glass gives a nice salty edge and helps the drink live up to its name!
 Give the Hibiscus Salty Dog a try next time you are spending the day out by the pool!